amdeb/amdeb-doc/Design/Amazon Integration Design.md

 ## The Odoo Integration Part

-This part intercepts relevant Odoo events and post those events into several integration tables that to be consumed by site-specific integration module.
+An integration module (called an integrator) intercepts relevant Odoo events and post those events into several integration tables that to be consumed by site-specific integration module.
 For the Amazon integration, we need to intercept the following events: